Call Us

 Georgia explained that “trying to do it on my own during lockdown, being preyed on by my eating disorder was torture…so it was a life-changing decision to come back in.
 No-one deserves to be stuck at home with this illness all day.”

-Anna felt she was not “ready to be independent in my meal planning or cooking or to face fear food alone”.
-She said; “Eating disorders love it when you’re alone….so it’s more important than ever to reach out for help.”
+Anna felt she wasn't “ready to be independent in my meal planning or cooking or to face fear food alone”.
+She said: “Eating disorders love it when you’re alone…so it’s more important than ever to reach out for help.”

 Within a few days, both returned to treatment and are now living at Arthur House and feeling positive about their recovery journey during these exceptional and uncertain times.

-Both can be heard in full here; Georgia and Anna.
+Both stories can be heard in full here: Georgia and Anna.

-Rebecca Jennings (MSc ANutr), Dietician at Priory’s Arthur House, says; “It is so important for people recovering from an eating disorder at home during the coronavirus pandemic to set up a new daily routine, including elements of their previous schedule that they can still carry out.”
-She says; “You may not be attending school or work, activities and social events will be on pause, and appointments may not be happening as they usually do.
+Rebecca Jennings (MSc ANutr), Dietitian at Priory’s Arthur House, says: “It's so important for people recovering from an eating disorder at home during the coronavirus pandemic to set up a new daily routine, including elements of their previous schedule that they can still carry out.”
+She says: “You may not be attending school or work, activities and social events will be on pause, and appointments may not be happening as they usually do.
 Be proactive and empower yourself to look after your recovery – you deserve to stay well.
 Write out a daily structure, setting activities hour by hour.

-We understand implicitly that what you are going through is incredibly difficult, so it is important you are compassionate with yourselves.
+We understand implicitly that what you're going through is incredibly difficult, so it's important you're compassionate with yourself.

 Navigating food shopping during this time may also be unsettling or difficult, particularly as some supermarkets have been running low on certain items, and the options on the shelves may be not as varied as we are used to.
 Queuing and self-distancing regulations are also making a trip to the shops a longer and generally more frustrating experience – for everyone.